What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 Bioavailability

 Bioavailability is one of the chief concerns when developing cannabinoids like CBF.
-Despite their immensely beneficial properties, natural cannabinoids often offer base bioavailability of 30% or lower, meaning that most of the cannabinoid molecules consumed are excreted without being broken down and absorbed by the body.
+Natural cannabinoids often provide a base bioavailability of 30% or lower, which means the body excretes most of the cannabinoid molecules before breaking them down and absorbing them.

 CBF researchers commonly speculate that this and similar cannabinoids may eventually be used to solve bioavailability gaps in hemp and cannabis products.
 It remains unproven that CBF provides better bioavailability than CBD in practice as well as in theory, though.